m4ktub/m4ktub.ws/source/_posts/2016-01-29-pony-actor-model.md

 you decouple components with a clear REST interface you have micro scalability.
 You can scale only some functional components and not everything together.

 Life was great if not for the burden of keeping it all up.
-Yes, you can quickly fix and roll out the problem with the moderation service without affecting any of the other services in the application.
+Yes, you can quickly fix and roll out the problem with the "moderation service" without affecting any of the other, in the application.
 But you have to be able to manage it all.
-It requires good design and organization because if you miss it, then all those APIs that where there to allow you to change and scale the component freely turn against you.
+It requires good design and organization because if you miss it, then all those APIs that where there to allow quick and independent change and to permit scaling out the component, turn against you.

 Good Enough
 -----------

+...
 And it's all communicating with HTTP request-replies.
 The amazing thing is that it works most of the time.
-Sometimes the user gets created but sending the mail fails?
-Let the user register again and reuse the account.
+Sometimes the user gets created, in the store, but sending the confirmation email fails?
+Just let the user register again and reuse the account.
 Or let the user do a "Recover Password" to get to a known state again.
-You would probably do that anyway and it's easier than to make a distributed transaction.
+You would probably implement those features anyway anyway and it's easier than to make a distributed transaction.

 This "is good enough" strategy is a power-full strategy.
-It allows to just do something and then, at the end, realize the problem you didn't want to happen, like losing data, is quite rare and there are simple ways to minimize it, even further.
-If you started by really solving the problem so that it never happens, you could not have started at all.
+It allows to just do something and then, at the end, realize the problem you didn't want to happen, like losing data, is quite rare and there are simple ways to minimize it even further.
+If you started by solving the problem, so that it never happens, you could not have started at all.
 For example, all those [eventually consistent] systems optimize for availability.
-What is important is to be there, and not to be right.
-For most users, in Facebook, missing one post or not having the true number of likes in a post is not life-or-death.
-And the realization that this is acceptable by users in many scenarios allowed a proliferation of eventually consistent solutions.
+What is important is to be there, and not to always be right.
+For most users, in Facebook for example, missing one post or not having the true number of likes shown in a post is not life-or-death.
+And the realization that this is acceptable by users, in many scenarios, allowed a proliferation of eventually consistent solutions.

 Still, it would be nice to be able to be both.
-Be able to respond always and with the correct information.
+Be able to always respond with the right answer.

 Actors
 ------